Ixtlán, Michoacan: Climate

+Flora and fauna

 The ecosystem is dominated by grassland vegetation with species such as huisache, mesquite, nopal, linaloe and shrubland.
 Typical fauna includes species such as deer, rabbit, hare, squirrel, foxes and badger.

 History

-It was inhabited by native tribes, and during the pre-Hispanic period, Ixtán was part of the territory of Tototlán in the Valley of Cuina.
+It was inhabited by native tribes, and during the pre-Hispanic period, Ixtlán was part of the territory of Tototlán in the Valley of Cuina.
 It is not until 1598 when Lucas Carrillo founded it as a town in the 16th century after the Spanish conquest.
 Eventually the place became a curate and in 1831 Ixtlán became a municipality of Michoacán.